rehierl/abstract-properties/11-x-hierarchies/11-0-setup-of-sets/1-6-paths-of-sets.md

 * `(s peer-to t) := (#rp(s) == #rp(t))`

-Note the difference: In the context of node trees, it was essential to first be able to define paths over the edges of a tree, since one could otherwise neither provide a definition for "ancestor", nor a definition for "descendant".
+Note the difference: In the context of node trees, it was essential to first be able to define paths over the edges of a tree.
+That is because one could otherwise neither provide a definition for "ancestor", nor a definition for "descendant".
+In contrary to that, the definition of both terms is based on the specific definition of the related-to operator.